-As a reminder, commencing with tax year 2013, higher income taxpayers must reduce the amount of their otherwise allowable personal and dependency exemption deduction.
-This is subject to an annual adjustment for inflation.
-The American Taxpayer Relief Act of 2012; [IRC §151(d)(3)]; and, (§§126, 133, 135 and 137 - 2018 U.S. Master Tax Guide)
+For tax years beginning before 2018 and after 2025, a taxpayer whose adjusted gross income (AGI) exceeds an applicable threshold amount based on filing status must reduce the amount of his or her otherwise allowable exemption deduction.
+The applicable threshold amounts are also subject to an annual adjustment for inflation.
+The Tax Cuts and Jobs Act of 2018; [IRC §151(d)(3)]; and, (§§133 and 137 - 2024 U.S. Master Tax Guide)